behemot-biz/crop-calendar/README.md

 pip3 install google-auth
 pip3 install prettytable
 ```

 ## Testing

+## Continuous Testing During Development

+Throughout the development of the Crop Calendar Planner application, continuous testing was a crucial practice to ensure the reliability and functionality of the code.
+This involved regularly running tests after implementing new features or making changes to existing ones.
+By integrating testing into the development workflow, potential issues could be identified and resolved early, leading to a more robust and error-free application.

+### Continuous Testing Benefits

+- **Early Detection of Bugs**: By testing continuously, bugs and issues are detected early in the development process, making them easier to fix.
+- **Improved Code Quality**: Regular testing helps maintain high code quality and ensures that new changes do not introduce regressions.
+- **Enhanced Reliability**: Continuous testing ensures that the application remains reliable and functional as new features are added or existing ones are modified.
+- **Increased Developer Confidence**: Knowing that the code is thoroughly tested gives developers confidence in their changes and the overall stability of the application.

+### Issues Found During Development

+During the development and continuous testing of the Crop Calendar Planner, two notable issues were identified and resolved:

+#### 1. Bug in `select_plants():` Accepted Negative Values

+**Issue**: The `select_plants()` function was designed to allow users to select plants by entering their numbers.
+However, the function erroneously accepted negative values, which are invalid inputs.

+**Solution**: The function was updated to include a validation check that ensures only positive numbers are accepted.

+#### 2. Bug in `get_selected_plants():` Accidental Indentation of the Return Values
+**Issue**: In the get_selected_plants() function, an accidental indentation of the return statement caused the function to not return the expected values in certain conditions, leading to unexpected behavior.

+**Solution**: The indentation of the return statement was corrected to ensure the function returns the expected values correctly.

 ### Functionality Test (Manual Testing)
 Tested across different devices and browsers to ensure the application works correctly.